A Local's Guide to the Best Street Food in Dhaka

 Dhaka has so many wonderful places to visit, and the people are so amazing--this incredible city should be on your bucket list!
 Additionally, once you know more about the street food in Dhaka, you’ll want to visit again and again, just to taste the awesome Bangladeshi food!

-I live here, and believe me, even my mouth has become watery while looking at my Dhaka food photos for this writeup!
+I live here, and even as a Dhaka local, my mouth has become watery while looking at my Dhaka food photos for this writeup!
+So, if we’re exploring the best food in Dhaka, we have to hit the streets!

 The Best Street Food in Dhaka, Bangladesh